AllexVeldman/pyoci/docs/design.md

 The image index gets tagged with the package version.
 This allows multiple build artifacts to be published to the same package version.

+`com.pyoci.sha256_digest` is added as an annotation in the `ImageIndex.manifests[]` containing the digest of the package blob.
+This is so we don't need to pull the manifest itself to get the digest of the package.

 ```json
 {
   "schemaVersion": 2,